afroditeapp/afrodite-backend/crates/api_client/docs/AccountInternalApi.md

 ## post_register

 > crate::models::AccountId post_register()
-Register new a new bot account.
+Register a new bot account.
 Returns new account ID which is UUID.

-Register new a new bot account.
+Register a new bot account.
 Returns new account ID which is UUID.
 Available only if server internal API is enabled with bot_login from config file.

 ### Parameters